Leanne-Annable/README-Generator/README.md

   ## Contributing

-  fgsfdg
+   Pull the repo and do a merge request.

   ## Tests

-  fdgsdfg
+  to test this project you can type into the command line: npm test

   ## Credits
-  fgsfg
+  my tutors and classmates

   ## Questions

   - If you have any questions about the repo, please contact me on:

-  - email: fdgsdfg
+  - email: l.annable@outlook.com

-  - GitHub: fdgsdfg
+  - GitHub: Leanne-Annable